 01 of 10

-The Akita is one of the most loyal dogs you can find.
-This courageous and alert dog breed is naturally suspicious toward strangers.
-Your Akita will nobly keep watch over you and your family at all times.
-It is a job the Akita takes seriously and will naturally perform with little to no training.
-Obedience training and guard dog training will simply sharpen the Akita's natural skills.
-Proper socialization will help prevent unnecessary standoffishness or aggression.
+Akitas are one of the most loyal dogs.
+Bred for guarding royalty and nobility in feudal Japan, this courageous and alert dog breed is naturally suspicious toward strangers.
+Akitas will keep watch over you and your family at all times.
+Akitas takes this task seriously and will typically perform its guarding duty with little to no training.
+This dog will require obedience training, or you can consider guard dog training to sharpen its skills.
+As with all dogs, it will require proper socialization to help prevent unnecessary standoffishness or aggression.

 02 of 10